Ivanka Trump Popped With These Sneakers for a Big Makeover Ahead of New White House Job

 The financial documents revealed that the couple “has vast real estate holdings, including Ivanka’s share of the Trump Hotel blocks from the White House where they are both top advisers to the new president,” USA Today noted.

-On Wednesday, Ivanka enjoyed a workout and took a quick trip to the Trump Hotel, where she was seen carrying coffee in one of the hotel’s branded cups while wearing a pair of sneakers by Mizuno.
+On Wednesday, Ivanka enjoyed a workout and took a quick trip to the Trump Hotel, where she was seen carrying a coffee cup with the hotel’s branding while wearing a pair of sneakers by Mizuno.